themedef/go-hermes/TRANSACTION.md

 ```go
 tx := db.Transaction()
 ```
+**Description:**
 Initializes a new transaction context.
-Must be invoked before any transactional operations.
+This must be invoked before executing any transactional operations.

 ---